t4d-classes/blazor-server_08022021/blazorise-setup.md

 5. Add the following code to the `Startup.cs` file.

-Add this in the `using`s block of code:
+Add this in the `using`s block of code at the top of the file:

 ```
 using Blazorise;